 The Hana Highway, otherwise known as Highway 36, the Highway to Hana and the Road to Hana is one of the most famous road trips in Maui.
 At 64.4 Miles (136 km) this trip doesn’t sound too daunting.
 But with 52 one-lane bridges and 620 turns the Hana Highway is a minimum 2.5-hour trip.
 And that is without stopping to see all the incredible things along the way.
 Because of this, the Hana Highway takes up the entire first day of our Maui Itinerary.

 It’s best not to attempt the Road to Hana unless you are comfortable driving.
 This drive is not for the faint of heart.
-But the experiences along the way more than make up for the challenge.
-Starting as early as possible is highly recommend.
+But the experiences along the way more than makeup for the challenge.
+Starting as early as possible is highly recommended.
 Our Maui Itinerary gives 1 day for the drive to Hana and one day for the return.

 This gives ample time to experience the beautiful beaches, parks, waterfalls, and food trucks along the way.
 You could do the Road to Hana, there and back, in 1 day, but I don’t recommend it.
 Find a place to stay in Hana town and rest after the beautiful trip.
 And that gives you the time to take in what you missed on the way back.
 When you arrive in Hana stop in for dinner at either Travaasa Hana or the Ranch Restaurant.